 Beginner Studio Monitors

 We live in an age where anyone can get noticed thanks to the prevalence of social media.
-Many artist have launched their careers thanks to sharing their music online.
-This has lead to a surge in new talent looking to share their music with the world.
+Many artists have launched their careers thanks to sharing their music online.
+This has led to a surge in new talent looking to share their music with the world.

 Studio monitors are ideal for producing music but not good for live performances.

 - Connection options vary greatly depending on price point and different brands.
-Pay special attention to how you plan to connect the speakers and ensure they have the connection options you need.
+Pay special attention to how you plan to connect the speakers and ensure they have the necessary connectivity options.

 Small Studio Monitors